JoseRoca/AfxNova/docs/File Management /CIOpenSave File Dialogs.md

 #### Remarks

 The text in the File name edit box does not necessarily reflect the item the user chose.
-To get the item the user chose, use **GetResult**.
+To get the item the user chose, use **GetResult** or **GetResultString**.

 ---